brandur/sorg/content/drafts/api-paradigms.md

 utmost importance, it may be that the future of big APIs are custom-built libraries in all the major languages that their users care about.
-The maintenance overhead of this route is obviously significantly worse, but these libraries could be designed according to the local conventions of each language, and make them a pleasure to integrate with.
+The maintenance overhead of this route is obviously significantly worse for service providers, but these libraries could be designed according to the local conventions of each language, making them a pleasure to integrate with.

 !fig src="/assets/api-paradigms/bespoke.jpg" caption="Some tooling to help create a bespoke leather product."

-Strong typing in some languages could be used to make sure that the compiler catches as many bugs as possible without a round trip to the API server even needed.
+Strong typing could be used to make sure that the compiler catches as many bugs as possible without a round trip to the API server even needed.
 For example, we could make it impossible to make an API call unless an API key was provided, or require that an email parameter be provided to create a new user.
 Documentation could be provided within the language's own ecosystem (Godoc for example), or even inline while writing code if there's a good IDE.

 In this world, the server-side technology would be totally opaque to end users and purely up to the discretion of the library maintainers.
-Maybe function invocations translate into REST calls, but the library could also compile each request into a specially crafted GraphQL query to maximize the network efficiency of every API call.
+Maybe function invocations translate directly into REST requests, but the library could also compile each one into a specially crafted GraphQL query (or mutation) to maximize its network efficiency.

 ## Productivity Through Convention and Tooling (#convention-tooling)